SquadFM/Squad-Field-Manual/README.md

 - The Commander role could be used by a Squad Leader that still has a full squad fighting in offensive or defensive situations.
 This "frontlines" Commander would still be able to help augment the team through the use of his Commander’s actions and keeping each squad on task, but with a more direct engagement in the battle.
 - Another way to utilize the Commander role could be used by a Squad Leader focused on Logistics and Building rear defensive locations with a strong emphasis on intel gathering and reconnaissance.
 - If you (the commander) have a message to one SL, transmit it directly, and for the love of everything sacred say "Four, this is one" and wait for the green light to continue.
 Sometimes I (SL) can talk, sometimes you're talking over my poor scout party that's trying to give good intel for the fourth time and has to repeat it yet again, clogging up the frequency further.
+- Commanders have to be aware of the rush meta and how to prevent the enemy from rushing their teams' first few flags.
+See [Rush Tactic](#rush-tactic) for more information.

 [Back to top](#content)